datagistips/validator-cli/README.md

 ### 1️⃣ Prepare your mapping file

-For this, you can use the output of `control` to create it manually.

-Or you can use the [validator GUI assistant](https://github.com/datagistips/validator).
+For this, you can use the [validator GUI assistant](https://github.com/datagistips/validator)

 ![](https://github.com/datagistips/validator/raw/main/images/demo.gif)

 The mapping file, named in the above animation `data-mapping.csv` specifies the source fields and the target fields for the renaming of the data.

-It has the following structure :
+It has the following 2-column structure :

 ![](https://github.com/datagistips/validator/raw/main/images/mapping.png)